Beginners Guide to Web Service APIs

 - zero or more parameters, e.g.:

-A request parameter is embedded within the request URL.
+A query parameter is embedded within the request URL.
 Each parameter is comprised of a name-value pair

 parameterName=parameterValue.
 The first parameter is located after the question mark